I am a Mathematics teacher trainee at King’s College London. I am interested in Logic and Games.

-I am a Mathematics PhD student at the Graduate Center of the City University of New York.
+I graduated with an MA in Mathematics at the Graduate Center of the City University of New York, where I studied broadly Logic, and particularly Set Theory.

 I previously studied at the University of Oxford, where I graduated with a BA in Mathematics and a MSc in Mathematics and Computer Science.